drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 ### 3. Enable Internet Connection

-> Note: not required for VirtualBox installation
+> Note: not required for VirtualBox/GNOME Boxes installation

 Wired internet connection is enabled by default.